maximilionus/dotfiles/README.txt

 Example installation of configurations for zsh, neovim and profile.d:
     $ stow zsh nvim profile.d

-Additional arguments required for "system-*" packages installation.
-Please use the following syntax:
+Stow should not be used for system packages as it's symlinking approach creates possible security flaws.
+Therefore using the manual installation is preferred for "system-*" packages.
+Use the following syntax:
-    # stow -t / system-*
+    # cp -v system-*/* /

 Moving the cloned repository **WILL BREAK** all the installed configurations!